 |Master Class with Giuseppe Tornatore and Francesco Rosi at 2013 Taormina Film Festival|

 What exactly is this association, Ente Nazionale Protezione Animali and this exhibit?

-The ENPA is the oldest and main organization for animal protection in Italy, and was founded in 1871 by italian hero Giuseppe Garibaldi.
-Headquartered in Rome, it has smaller departments in every italian region, active in all those sectors aimed to safeguard and wellbeing of animals.
-It’s a no-profit corporate, it doesn't get government financings but only acts through volountary work.
+The ENPA is the oldest and main organization for animal protection in Italy, and was founded in 1871 by Italian hero Giuseppe Garibaldi.
+Headquartered in Rome, it has smaller departments in every Italian region, active in all those sectors aimed to safeguard and wellbeing of animals.
+It’s a no-profit corporate, it doesn't get government financings but only acts through voluntary work.
 That’s why the "AnimalHumāna" project was born.
-It’s a series of art exhibitions and events in central-southern Italy, where art is shown not only in a classical way: you can find 12 artworks of the 3 artists involved, printed on an elegant calendar, which is sold to raise funds for Campobasso’s section of Enpa, Molise region.
+It’s a series of art exhibitions and events in central-southern Italy, where art is shown not only in a classical way: you can find 12 artworks of the 3 artists involved, printed on an elegant calendar, which is sold to raise funds for Campobasso’s section of ENPA, Molise region.
 That way you can have art prints with a little monetary offering..
 12 months a year.
 Not bad, is it?